Atari

 Acquisition in 2022

 MobyGames is a comprehensive video game database that catalogs both historical and contemporary video games.
-Founded by Jim Leonard, Brian Hirt, and David Berk, the platform provides detailed information on electronic games, including summaries, screenshots, box art, developers, and publishers.
-It organizes its extensive database by various criteria such as year, manufacturer, platform, and genre, making it a valuable resource for gamers and industry professionals alike.
-MobyGames aims to enhance the gaming experience by allowing users to easily access relevant information about the games they wish to explore.
+Founded by Jim Leonard, Brian Hirt, and David Berk, the company provides detailed information on various electronic games, including summaries, screenshots, box art, and data on developers and publishers.
+Its extensive database organizes games by year, manufacturer, platform, and genre, making it an essential resource for enthusiasts and industry professionals alike.
+MobyGames focuses on delivering accurate and relevant information to enhance the gaming experience for its users.

 Wonder